[Stockholm was dope. And really not that cold. And so pretty!]

 [We wanted to do a boat ride, buuuuuut got a little lazy to figure it all out]

 We’d thought about taking a boat ride around the harbor, but that didn’t happen.
 We went out the night before our last night in Stockholm, stayed up really late, and thus slept in realllly late the next day and didn’t do much.
+Also – The Archipelago!
+They’re a huge cluster of islands that are supposedly soooo beautiful, and you can take boat tours to them (although I think that’s more of a summer activity).
 We also didn’t get a chance to try allll the yummy vegan places we’d read about, so that was kind of a bummer.
 But ah well.
+I’ll be back!

 [The view from our hostel, The Generator!
 Isn’t it cute??]